telerik/blazor-docs/knowledge-base/chart-responsive.md

 ## Description

-When the user resizes the browser window or some layout change happens (for example, a navigation panel is expanded or collapsed), you may want to have the Chart redraws with the new dimensions.
+When the user resizes the browser window or some layout change happens (for example, a navigation panel is expanded or collapsed), you may want to have the Chart redraw with the new dimensions.

 ## Solution